 Washi Storage Idea #1 : Lasy Susan Bins

 Now we come to the fantastic solution I am using now.
 I love it.
 I invested in two carousel bins.
 One holds 9 bins the other holds 6.
-This works for me because I have a ton of turquoise (includes teal, aqua) and barley any yellow.
+This works for me because I have a ton of turquoise (includes teal, aqua) and only a few yellow rolls.
 So I use the larger bin for turquoise smaller bins for smaller collections.